In perfumery, a mixture that smells different from its components is called an accord.

 The nose has a synthetic perception of scents, thousands of aromatic molecules are identified as a single odour.

-The nose has an analytic perception of scents, and can be used as an instrument by the brain in order to split an odour in each of its components.
+The nose has an analytic perception of scents, and can be used as an instrument by the brain in order to split an odour in each of its components by name.

-The nose can act as a gas chromatography instrument, informing us about the presence of some components in a scent that are of particular relevance for our survival.
+The nose can act as a gas chromatography instrument, informing us about the presence of some components in a scent that are of particular relevance to us.